 Huge progress has been made, but there is still so much work to be done.

-Periods are still heavily marginalised even in Western or more developed countries, and in poorer countries, period taboo is still very common.
+Periods are still heavily marginalised even in Western or more developed countries, and in poorer countries, period taboo is still widespread.

-Evidence also suggests that fair access to sanitary products is still generally very poor.
+Evidence also suggests that fair access to sanitary products is still generally poor.

 For example, in the UK today, a survey conducted by the charity Plan International found that, remarkably, 1 in 10 girls are still unable to afford sanitary products.
 Worldwide, over half a billion girls live month to month in period poverty.